Uwajimaya/FS2020/index.md

 * [Read the FAQ](https://uwajimaya.github.io/FS2020/FAQ.html) to learn more about custom options and avoiding conflicts with other mods

 **Aircraft Releases:**
 Oct.
+15: Dedicated volumetric taxi and landing lights for TBM, King Air, C208 and CJ4.
+You can see them in fog and clouds!

+Oct.
 10: Boeing 747-8, VL-3, Extra 330, Savage Cub
 <br>
 ![B748 External](https://github.com/Uwajimaya/FS2020/raw/gh-pages/images/748_1.jpg)